 Remove the Old Cover Plate

-Remove Switch Fastening Screws
+Remove the Switch Screws

-- Once the screws are removed, gently pull the switch body out away from the electrical box so you can access the wires and the back of the switch body.
+Remove the mounting screws at the top and bottom of the switch mounting strap that secures the switch to the electrical box.
+Gently pull the switch body out and away from the electrical box so you can access the wire connections, which may be on the back of the switch body.

 Remove the Old Switch